OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos7_kvm.rst

         SIZE = 3
     ]

-.. warning:: Replace the address range with free IPs in your host's network.
+.. note:: Replace the address range with free IPs in your host's network.
 You can add more than one address range.

 Now we can move ahead and create the resources in OpenNebula: